OWASP/ASVS/CONTRIBUTING.md

 * `[DELETED]` - Placeholder to keep number, requirement has been deleted
 * `[DELETED, MERGED TO x.y.z]` - Placeholder to keep number, requirement has been merged into another requirement
 * `[DELETED, DUPLICATE OF x.y.z]` - Placeholder to keep number, requirement has been deleted because of clear duplicate to referenced requirement (referenced requirement do not have changes because of that)
+* `[DELETED, NOT IN SCOPE]` - Placeholder to keep number, requirement has been decided to be out of ASVS scope
+* `[DELETED, INCORRECT]` - Placeholder to keep number, requirement was invalid or provided inadvisable advice
+* `[DELETED, NOT PRACTICAL]` - Placeholder to keep number, requirement was not practical (enough) to implement in reality
+* `[DELETED, INSUFFICIENT IMPACT]` - Placeholder to keep number, requirement was valid and in scope but provided insuffiecent benefit to be worthwhile or did not have (enough) impact on practical application security
+* `[DELETED, INCORRECT]` - Placeholder to keep number, requirement was incorrect and has been deleted
 * `[SPLIT TO x.y.z, i.j.f]` - Placeholder to keep number, requirement has been splitted to 2 or more requirements to another categories
 * `[LEVEL L1 > L2]` - Requirement's level has changed.
 Level change label may exist also for `[MODIFIED]`, `[MOVED FROM]` and `[SPLIT FROM]`